royduin/laravel-nova-field-dynamic-select/README.md

 ## Usage

-Class has 4 special methods on top of default Select from Laravel Nova.
+Class has 5 special methods on top of default Select from Laravel Nova.
 - `dependsOn` can take a list of other fields this one depends on.
 On initial page load the list will be null, so make sure to check for null before accessing.
 - `default` can take a list of other fields this one depends on.
 - `options` can be either an array or a callable.
 - `forAction` to indicate that the dynamic select is running in an action.
+- `colors` (optional) to choose which colors to use when highlighting options.
+Accepts an array with 4 different hexadecimal colors:
+  - `highlightBgColor`: Color of the background when the cursor is over an option
+  - `highlightTextColor`: Color of the text when the cursor is over an option
+  - `selectedHighlightBgColor`: Color of the background when the cursor is over a selected option
+  - `selectedHighlightTextColor`: Color of the text when the cursor is over a selected option

 If its a callable, it will receive array with selected dependency values as first argument and should return an array of items to be shown on the select field.